mmpataki/mmpataki.github.io/_posts/2023-08-12-preparations-for-ekadashi.md

 - __Bhakti__ - He has bhakti on something / someone which inspires him to do it
 - __Karma__ - He does it because he has to do it.

 You pick a reason / path from above and try to be on that path (be a yogi of that path).
-A question may arise here - "strong resolve to be on any of the above path?.
+A question may arise here - "strong resolve to be on any of the above path?".

 ### 4. A proper plan to spend the day
 On the day of upavasa, without a proper plan one can cause imbalance in their body.
 So usually it is adviced to